 The IPAA model is not just for general college-wide planning, but can be used for program-specific planning, too.
 For example, each employee in a program should be involved in the program's planning (integrate); each program should use data and dialogue when setting goals (planning); each program should assess and measure its effectiveness through program reviews, surveys, etc. (assessment); and each program should utilize what it learns about itself in improvement of its services (action).

-Linking Program Reviews to the Planning and Decision Making Process
+Linking Program Reviews to the Planning and Decision Making Process provides any necessary input to subcommittees

 PROGRAM REVIEW PROCESS

 Linking Program Reviews to Budget, Enrollment Management, Strategic Planning, and Grant Oversight

 Strategic Planning Calendar

 July